 It’s been a tried-and-tested strategy that internal linking helps improve ranking in the SERP.
 Sometimes, even internal linking doesn’t make much difference because of the fierce competition in the SERP, but it doesn’t mean it won’t work for other blog posts.
 So don’t overlook this excellent SEO tactic just because it didn’t work for a certain blog post.

 These were a handful of SEO content writing techniques that both niche website owners and authority blog owners should know before hiring a freelance writer.

 Do You Need a Freelance Writer?

 Writing a blog post on a personal blog for fun is a piece of cake as compared to writing SEO content for niche websites.
-When you write high-quality, SEO-optimized content for a niche website, you must keep loads of factors in mind such as main topic, article title, the value in the content, related posts, content clusters, sub-headings, content optimization, and many more things along the way.
+When you write high-quality, SEO-optimized content for a niche website, you must keep loads of factors in mind such as the main topic, article title, the value in the content, related posts, content clusters, sub-headings, content optimization, and many more things along the way.